John-Kostick/vzome-sharing/_posts/2021-12-07-RD Modulated field 3-10-46-21.md

 [post]: <https://John-Kostick.github.io/vzome-sharing/2021/12/07/RD Modulated field 3-10-46-21.html>
 [github]: <https://github.com/John-Kostick/vzome-sharing/tree/main/2021/12/07/10-46-21-RD Modulated field 3/>
 {% endcomment %}
+Rhombic Dodecahedra are zonohedra, each set of parallel edges can be varied independently.
+In this array of cells, various lengths are used, and symmetry of the whole is maintained.
+Two cells of different composition are shown apart from the array, "pulled out" from their locations.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2021/12/07/10-46-21-RD Modulated field 3/RD Modulated field 3.vZome" >